-How to Be Fearless and Confident in 2018
+How to Be Fearless and Confident

 It’s not often that I write personal posts here on my blog.
 I consider myself to be reserved and I feel vulnerable when I let my fingers type the thoughts that are stored in my heart instead of my head.
 However, I have goals this year and one of them is to be more fearless and confident.
 This is the first step…